-In accordance with the adopted strategy, the Company will focus on expanding the existing logistics parks (i.e. construction of warehouses on land belonging to the Company), and development of BTS projects outside of existing parks.
+In accordance with the adopted Strategy, the Company, acting through its related entities, will focus on expanding the existing logistics parks in Poland and abroad (i.e. developing warehouse buildings on the land it owns) and constructing BTS projects outside the existing parks.